Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/03_oracle_of_darkness.en.md

 She will then teleport to the middle of the arena and prepare her first major mechanic with a heavy raid-wide.

-## Ultimate Relativity - Y Runytivity
+## Ultimate Relativity - Poni Kone

 When *Ultimate Relativity* resolves, there will be a lot of debuffs that go out.
 However, you only need to check a limited set of debuffs.